I tried retraining the NVIDIA LLM Router to match my own persona (Training Edition)

 | GLM 4.7-Flash | 0 | 0.0% | — |

-Opus 4.8 leads with 43.1% selection rate, followed by Sonnet 4.6 at 23.1% with a remarkable 99.1% accuracy.
-Gemini 3.5 Flash also comes in at 12.3% with 98.3%.
-At design time I said "Sonnet might get selected occasionally," but when the lid came off, it turned out to be consistently selected as the mid-weight quality middle player — which was a pleasant surprise.
+Opus 4.8 leads with 43.1% selection, followed by Sonnet 4.6 at 23.1% with a remarkable 99.1% accuracy.
+Gemini 3.5 Flash comes in at 12.3% with 98.3%.
+During design, I had said "Sonnet might get selected occasionally," but when the results came in, it was surprisingly stable as the main player in the mid-weight quality middle tier.

-Conversely, Local Nemotron and GLM 4.7-Flash have 0% in argmax.
-Their accuracy itself is around 38–39%, but under argmax judgment with tolerance=0, they always lose because "other models produce a higher P(correct) for the same question," so in this configuration where training data skews 44% toward heavy models, they never get a turn.
-If you raise the tolerance to 0.20, they will properly be picked up for lightweight questions.
+Conversely, Local Nemotron and GLM 4.7-Flash are at 0% in the argmax results.
+Their accuracy is around 38–39%, but under argmax with tolerance=0, they always lose because "other models produce higher P(correct) for the same question."
+In this configuration where training data is skewed 44% toward heavy models, they never get a turn.
+Raising the tolerance to 0.20 would allow them to be properly picked up for lightweight questions.

 Behavior of the Persona-Optimized Checkpoint

-bench_persona_3tol.py is a script that submits 5 representative question types (casual chat / code generation / technical explanation / math proof / philosophy) at 3 tolerance levels (0.05 / 0.10 / 0.20) and compares the resulting routing distribution and cost for each.
-I launched the new checkpoint with model-router serve --port 8204 and ran it through.
+bench_persona_3tol.py is a script that submits 5 representative question types (casual chat / code generation / technical explanation / math proof / philosophy) at 3 tolerance levels (0.05 / 0.10 / 0.20) and compares the routing distribution and costs for each.
+I launched the new checkpoint with model-router serve --port 8204 and ran it.

 |---|---|---|---|